-The Brussels Metro system (underground train) is of one the most convenient and fastest ways to travel to the main destinations of the city centre.
-There are 4 metro lines and 2 tram lines that service the Brussels city centre.
-Metros run frequently: every 3 minutes at peak; every 10 minutes after 8pm; every 5 minutes on weekends.
+There are 4 metro lines that service the Brussels city centre.
+Brussels metro runs frequently: every 3 minutes at peak, every 10 minutes after 8pm, every 5 minutes on weekends.

-Doors to metro trains and trams do not open automatically so be sure to pull the leaver or press the button on the door before you miss your stop.
+Doors to metro trains and trams do not open automatically, so be sure to pull the leaver or press the button on the door before you miss your stop.
 Validate your tickets at the little machines before hopping on the metro or you may be fined.

-To orientate yourself at metro stations look for the info symbol when you alight and there will be a map of the street above for you to determine which exit to take.
-These maps can also be seen at tram and bus stops and are very useful!
+To orientate yourself at metro stations look for the info symbol when you arrive and there will be a map of the street above for you to determine which exit to take.
+These maps can also be seen at tram and bus stops and are very useful.
 There are vending machines for drinks, snacks and prepaid mobile recharge at almost every metro station and platform.

 Trams are similar to the bus and metro except they are slightly slower than the metro and slightly more frequent than the bus.
 It will depend on your route whether you should take a tram, a bus or metro to your destination.
-Tram lines run along the street and sometimes on the same line as cars because there isn't a lot of space on some narrow streets!
-So watch out for cars as well as trams when crossing the road.
 Arrival times, departure times and stops are shown at each tram stop.
 There are also convenient street maps at each stop.
+Tram lines run along the street and sometimes on the same line as cars because there isn't a lot of space on some narrow streets.
+So watch out for cars as well as trams when crossing the road.